Trump administration pulls $1 billion in California high-speed rail money

-SACRAMENTO, Calif. — The Trump administration is canceling nearly $1 billion in federal money for California’s high-speed rail project.
+SACRAMENTO, Calif. — The Trump administration cancelled nearly $1 billion in federal money for California’s high-speed rail project Thursday, further throwing into question the future of the ambitious plan to connect Los Angeles and San Francisco.

-The Federal Railroad Administration announced Thursday it will not give California the money, saying the state failed to comply with the terms of its grant and has abandoned the original vision for a train between Los Angeles and San Francisco.
+The Federal Railroad Administration’s announcement it would not give California the money came several months after sniping between President Donald Trump and Gov. Gavin Newsom over the project.
+The administration will still try to force California to return another $2.5 billion that has already been spent.

-The administration will still try to force California to return another $2.5 billion.
+Trump had seized on Newsom’s remarks in February that the project as planned would cost too much and take too long.
+Newsom has shifted the project’s immediate focus to a 171-mile line in the state’s Central Valley, but he said he’s still committed to building the full line.

-State officials overseeing the project and spokespeople for Gov. Gavin Newsom did not immediately comment.
+Still, federal officials said California has repeatedly failed to make “reasonable progress” and “abandoned its original vision.”

-Newsom’s comments in February that there was not a path to finishing the project as planned prompted federal officials to threaten the funding.
-Newsom says he’s still committed to the full line.
+Newsom declared the action “illegal and a direct assault on California” and said the state would go to court to keep the money.

 Copyright © 2019 The Washington Times, LLC.